Your property appraisal guide

 Who pays for the appraisal?

 You, the borrower, are responsible for paying the appraisal fee upfront.
-The appraiser won't visit the property until payment is received.

 How do I pay for the appraisal?